NAIA men's indoor track and field championship

-The NAIA Men's Indoor Track and Field Championship is the annual track meet to determine the national champions of NAIA men's indoor track and field in the United States and Canada.
+The NAIA men's indoor track and field championship is the annual track meet to determine the national champions of NAIA men's indoor track and field in the United States and Canada.
 It has been held annually since 1966.

-The most successful program is Azusa Pacific, with 8 NAIA national titles (APU has subsequently joined the NCAA).
+The most successful program has been Azusa Pacific, with 8 NAIA national titles.

+Marian (IN) are the reigning national champions, winning their first title in 2025.